minauteur/supertroupers/README.md

 ![Logo](https://www.microwavemansion.com/supertroupers.png)
 # supertroupers

-strategy RPG (Random Poetry Generator) built in rust.
+RPG (Random Poetry Generator) built in rust.
+Excuse the absurd overuse of `println!()`--when this project was originally built, it was for the purpose of teaching while coding.
+Originally, there were plans to move the underlying API behind Amethyst or another GUI framework, however several of the students had 0 prior programming experience and so the macro was called again and again while fundamentals were explained :)

 # OK, how do I install it?
 TWO WAYS!